-A higher proportion of urgent cases is a challenge for emergency departments
+A higher proportion of urgent cases is a challenge for emergency departments.

-Not all EDs are the same, some will receive a particularly high proportion of urgent cases that require quick assessment, complex care and stabilisation in the ED, others will receive higher proportions of non-urgent cases.
-Figure 12 presents the correlation between patients leaving the ED within four hours1 and the proportion of urgent patients.
+Not all EDs are the same.
+Some will receive a particularly high proportion of urgent cases that require quick assessment, complex care and stabilisation in the ED.
+Others will receive higher proportions of non-urgent cases.
+Figure 12 presents the correlation between patients leaving the ED within four hours and the proportion of urgent patients.

-In Figure 12 the percentage of urgent cases in a hospital (triage 1 and 2) is represented by a dot.
+In Figure 12 the percentage of urgent cases in each hospital (triage 1 and 2) is represented by a dot.

-Hospitals that have a higher proportion of non-urgent cases are more likely to have a higher percentage of patients leave the ED within four hours.
+Hospitals that have a higher proportion of urgent cases are likely to have a lower percentage of patients leave the ED within four hours.

-Figure 12: Percentage of patients who left the emergency department within four hours, by percentage of patients in triage 1 and 2, October to December 2013.
+Figure 12: Percentage of patients who left the emergency department within four hours, by percentage of patients in triage 1 and 2, January to March 2014.

 Note: Time from presentation to the ED until recorded as leaving the ED.
-Source: NSW Health, Health Information Exchange.
-Data extracted on 28 January 2014.